latticelabs/Mitty-deprecated-/docs/dev/variant_plugins.rst

     entry_points = {'mitty.plugins.variants': ['mysnp = mitty_snp.snp_plugin']}

 Users would call this model by the name ``mysnp`` in their parameter files.
 Python currently allows you to add duplicate entry point names.
-Be aware that, though this plugin will be listed, the plugin that was installed first will be the one that is used
+If names are duplicated, though the plugin will be found on the list of available plugins, in the simulations, the plugin with the same name that was installed first will be the one that is used.

 A complete ``setup.py`` would look like::